Rhodes Information | Conference Venues Rhodes | Conference Centres | Conferences Rhodes

 Between 24 June 1901 and February 7 1902, the village was invaded no less than 29 times during the Second Boer War.

-The majority of buildings were constructed around the turn of the century and the village continued to grow and prosper, it's heyday being between 1911 and 1945.
-The advent of the "Wool Boom" of the 1950s provided a brief upsurge but the riches gained were soon spent.
+The majority of buildings were constructed around the turn of the century and the village continued to grow and prosper, its heyday being between 1911 and 1945.
+The advent of the "Wool Boom" of the 1950s provided a brief upsurge, but the wealth gained were soon spent.
 At this time, wool was sold for a pound for a pound.
-A gradual decline set in after this flash-in-the-pan and which continued into the 70s as witnessed by the eventual closure of the white school in 1976.
-Municipal status was relinquished in 1979 and control ceded to the local authority now known as the Drakensberg District Council.
-A brief upsurge followed with the advent of the so-called "Hippie Era".
+A steady decline set in after this flash-in-the-pan and which continued into the 70s as witnessed by the eventual closure of the white school in 1976.

 Towns and Suburbs of the Eastern Cape province of South Africa